 Once admitted to the program, fees are \$260.00 per month for a minimum of 12 months and then \$105.00 per month for the next 6 months.
 If you are in the program longer than 18 months, you will be required to continue to pay \$75.00 per month for the remainder of the aftercare phase to cover the cost of probation/supervision and treatment fees.
 These fees may change as grants expire or new funds become available.
-Payment can be made in the form of MONEY ORDER, CASHIERS CHECK, OR CASH ONLY.
+Payment can be made in the form of MONEY ORDER, CASHIERS CHECK, CASH or ONLINE by Credit or Debit Card at the DCSTART.ORG website.
 NO PERSONAL CHECKS ARE ACCEPTED.

-The program fees include treatment groups and individual session, a base number of drug screen costs (this does not include cost of drug screen confirmations) and your probation supervision fees.
+The program fees include treatment groups and individual session, a base number of drug screen costs (this does not include cost of drug screen confirmations) and your supervision fees.
 It is expected that your account will be paid in full bi-weekly.
 Sanctions may be imposed if you fail to keep your account current without communicating the reasons why you cannot pay to the staff.